You would think that being waterproof is a pretty standard tent requirement, right?

 The following features come together to help create a tent that is waterproof enough to keep you dry when the heavens open.

 The Perfect Rain Fly

-Some tents offer vents in the rain fly, but you’ll need to make sure that these vents aren’t so big that wind can blow the rain right into the tent.
+Similarly, some tents offer vents in the rain fly, but you’ll need to make sure that these vents aren’t so big that wind can force rain into tent that way.

 Protecting Your Gear

 If you’re bringing a lot of gear that you can’t afford to get wet, you’ll need to make sure you get a tent large enough to accommodate both the campers and the gear.

 Although, don’t go overboard with the gear – do your research, understand what you actually need.
 There are a lot of gear myths out there.

 In severe storms, vestibules and awnings may not be enough to keep your gear dry.